Priddis Greens

 Priddis Greens is a hamlet in Alberta, Canada within the Foothills County.
 It is located approximately 6 km west of the Hamlet of Priddis, 13 km southeast of the Hamlet of Bragg Creek and 20 km southwest of the City of Calgary.
 The hamlet is developed in two residential nodes adjacent to the Priddis Greens Golf & Country Club.

 Demographics

 The population of Priddis Greens according to the 2003 municipal census conducted by Foothills County is 267.

 Golf and country club

-The Priddis Greens Golf & Country Club is a private golf club that consists of two 18-hole championship courses (Hawk and Raven).
-The price for a membership is approximately $25,000 (2017).
+The Priddis Greens Golf & Country Club is a fully private golf club that consists of two 18-hole championship courses (Hawk and Raven).
+The price for a membership is $40,000 (2024).

 In July 2003, Priddis Greens Golf & Country Club was awarded GOLD status in the Best Private Course in Canada category by Score Golf Magazine's Golfers’ Choice Awards.